-What the Bleep offered me the tools and the hope that I had an alternative.
-I could take the bull by the horns and create my own reality.
+What the Bleep offered me the tools and the hope that I had an alternative to be happy, one within me.
+I could create my own reality.
 While other people and groups could be good (and certainly being negative towards others is unhelpful), I had to take responsibility for my life and create my own reality.

-I’m not trying to negative towards religion here.
+I’m not picking on religion since every group has bad apples.
+And, I have great respect for Catholicism and other religions.
 There are many ways we cede creation of reality to others: schools, corporations, governments, friends, etc. However, the way to live the life we want is actually not external, but inside of us.
 We are only limited by our minds and our willingness to create reality for ourselves.

-This mentality has liberated me in many ways.
+This new mentality has liberated me.
 It allowed me to recover from being let go from my job.
 It also allowed me to pursue my current path of starting my own business and pursuing my passion for helping guys better themselves.
 Honestly, without What the Bleep, there’s no way I’d be doing any of this today.
-And, I doubt I could’ve recovered from the negative experience with my job.

 Whatever edition you get, let it change your world.